St. John's Episcopal Church, Marion, NC

 Services

-Morning Prayer from the Book of Common Prayer is on Mondays and Wednesdays at 9:00 a.m.
-Look for us in the church by entering through the bell tower door, or seasonally warm, clear days, in the pavilion.
+Morning Prayer, from the 1979 Book of Common Prayer, is said on Mondays and Wednesdays at 9:00 a.m.
+Look for us in the church October-May by entering through the sacristy door.
+From May-September we meet in the Peace Pavilion on the grounds when the weather allows.

-Evening Prayer is in the church on Tuesdays and Thursdays at 5:00 p.m.
+Evening Prayer is said the church on Tuesdays at 5:00 pm, and Thursdays at 5:30 p.m.
 Enter through the bell tower door.

 Join us for Sunday services in-person or by contacting the office for a Zoom invitation.